National Trust Sutton Hoo

 There will of course also be opportunities to hear more about the project work, take a look at what is coming next and to meet the team behind the work.

-If all that sounds like you might need to take a breather, the new-look Kings River Cafe will be opening at Easter too, serving delicious treats to eat and a much-needed cuppa.
+If all that sounds like you might need to take a breather, the new-look Kings River Cafe, serving delicious treats to eat and a much-needed cuppa.
 Alongside the cafe, you'll also be able to have a browse in the new Sutton Hoo shop too.

 Moving into the summer months, there will be more for you to discover, including a new walking route around the site that will follow in the footsteps of the Anglo-Saxons, revealing the route King Raedwald’s burial ship was taken on, before arriving at the top of the valley.